jayfoss/ASLAN/README.md

 Parser implementations MUST provide a way for system developers to disable the emission of events with `END DATA` `instruction tag`s.

+Whitespace including new lines is always preserved - ASLAN supports multiline strings out of the box.

 #### 6.1 Example `data` usage
 1. The string `[asland_hi]Hello [asland_lo]World!` is equivalent to the JSON: